artefactual/binder/README.md

 ### Storage service client configuration

 The Archivematica storage service handles storage of AIPs.
-The DRMC interfaces with it to allow the downloading of AIPs/AIP files and the recovery of AIPs.
+Binder interfaces with it to allow the downloading of AIPs/AIP files and the recovery of AIPs.

 To interface with the Archivematica Storage Service, define these environment